tiamatica/APM/docs/DependencyTree.md

 }
 ```

-APM resolves the dependencies recursively and logs them to file (`apl-dep-tree,json`):
+APM resolves the dependencies recursively and logs them to file (`apl-dep-tree.json`):

 ```json
 [